adamhsparks/AWD_ShB_Interaction/README.md

     git clone https://github.com/adamhsparks/rice_awd_pests.git

-Once the download is complete, open the `rice.awd.pests.Rproj` in RStudio to begin working with the package and compendium files.
+Once the download is complete, open the `rice.awd.shb.Rproj` in RStudio to begin working with the package and compendium files.

 The package has a number of dependencies on other R packages, and programs outside of R. These are listed at the bottom of this README.